material-motion/material-motion/concepts/patterns.md

 ### What (Intention)

 Intention is **what you want something to do**.
-This intentionally broad description is meant to be the root node of a tree of motion.
+This intentionally broad concept is the root node of a tree of expressible motion.

 Consider the following pseudo-code: